devunt/purple-line/LINE_PROTOCOL.md

     fetchOperations(localRev, count)

-For incoming messages, long polling with fetchOperations() to the /S4 path is used.
-A HTTP 410 Gone response signals a timed out poll, in which case a new request should be issued.
+For incoming events, long polling with fetchOperations() to the /P4 path is used.
+An HTTP 410 Gone response signals a timed out poll, in which case a new request should be issued.

 When new data arrives, a list of Operation objects is returned.
 Each Operation (except the end